silexphp/Silex/doc/cookbook/symfony_controller.rst

 ``Silex\Application $app`` as a parameter on each method of your controller class, which can become quite boring.

-In order to avoid these repetitive injections, you need to your own ``ControllerResolver`` which extends the ``Silex\ControllerResolver`` (inspired by the one in the Symfony2 framework bundle) :
+In order to avoid these repetitive injections, you need to create your own ``ControllerResolver`` which extends the ``Silex\ControllerResolver`` (inspired by the one in the Symfony2 framework bundle) :